Shravya-Manety/artificial_intelligence/search_algorithms/README.md

 Problem definition details

-You will write a program that will take an input file that describes the terrain map, landing site, target sites, and characteristics of the robot.
-For each target site, you should find the optimal (shortest) safe path from the landing site to that target.
+Write a program that will take an input file that describes the terrain map, landing site, target sites, and characteristics of the robot.
+For each target site, find the optimal (shortest) safe path from the landing site to that target.
 A path is composed of a sequence of elementary moves.
 Each elementary move consists of moving the rover to one of its 8 neighbors.
-To find the solution you will use the following algorithms:
+To find the solution use the following algorithms:
 - Breadth-first search (BFS)
 - Uniform-cost search (UCS)
 - A* search (A*).

-Your algorithm should return an optimal path, that is, with shortest possible operational path length.
+The algorithm should return an optimal path, that is, with shortest possible operational path length.
 Operational path length is further described below and is not equal to geometric path length.
-If an optimal path cannot be found, your algorithm should return “FAIL” as further described below.
+If an optimal path cannot be found, the algorithm should return “FAIL” as further described below.
 Terrain map
 We assume a terrain map that is specified as follows: